adaptyvbio/ProteinFlow/README.md

 ## Contributions
-This is a open source project supported by [Adaptyv Bio](https://www.adaptyvbio.com/).
+This is an open source project supported by [Adaptyv Bio](https://www.adaptyvbio.com/).
 Contributions, suggestions and bug-fixes are welcomed.